roots/docs/trellis/mail.md

 ### Revaliases

 By default some system daemons, like `cron` send email from the hostname like this: `root@mydroplet-ubuntu-s-1cpu-1gb-nyc3`.
-To avoid blocked or spammed messages, configure sSMTP "revaliases" in `trellis/roles/ssmtp/defaults/main.yml`, and deploy the `mail` tasks, which will populate a `/etc/ssmtp/revaliases` a file on the server.
+To avoid blocked or spammed messages, configure sSMTP "revaliases" in `trellis/roles/ssmtp/defaults/main.yml`, and deploy the `mail` tasks, which will populate the `/etc/ssmtp/revaliases` file on the server.